Stavros Niarchos: Death

-Niarchos died in 1996, in Zurich.
+Niarchos died on 15 April 1996 in Zürich.
 He is buried in the family tomb in the Bois-de-Vaux Cemetery in Lausanne.
-At his death, his fortune was estimated to be worth $12 billion.
-When Niarchos died, he left 20% of his fortune to a charitable trust to be established in his name and the other part to his three sons and daughter Maria by his marriage to Greek shipping heiress Eugenia Livanos, a nephew, and a great nephew.
-He notably excluded Elena Ford his daughter by his ex-wife Charlotte from his will.
-She sued the estate in both Swiss and Greek courts for her 1/10th share estimated to be worth £700 million.
+His fortune was estimated to be worth $12 billion at the time of his death.
+He left 20% of his fortune to a charitable trust to be established in his name and the remainder to his three sons and daughter Maria, by his marriage to Greek shipping heiress, Eugenia Livanos, a nephew, and a great nephew.
+He notably excluded from his will Elena Ford, his daughter by his ex-wife, heiress and socialite Charlotte M. Ford.
+Elena sued the estate in both Swiss and Greek courts for her one-tenth share, estimated to be worth £700 million.

 Thoroughbred horse racing

 Niarchos began investing in thoroughbred horse racing in the early 1950s and won his first stakes race with Pipe of Peace at the Middle Park Stakes.
-After leaving the business for roughly two decades he came back in the 1970s and eventually put together a highly successful stable of racehorses that competed in France and the United Kingdom.
-He acquired the Haras de Fresnay-le-Buffard horse breeding farm in Neuvy-au-Houlme, France and Oak Tree Farm in Lexington, Kentucky where in 1984 he bred his most successful horse, Miesque.
+After leaving the business for roughly two decades, he came back in the 1970s and eventually put together a highly successful stable of racehorses that competed in France and the UK.
+He acquired the Haras de Fresnay-le-Buffard horse breeding farm in Neuvy-au-Houlme, France and Oak Tree Farm in Lexington, Kentucky, where, in 1984, he bred his most successful horse, Miesque.
 Niarchos was the leading owner in France twice (1983, 1984) and topped the breeders' list there three times (1989, 1993, 1994).
-His prize horses were all trained by François Boutin, whose skill was a vital element of Niarchos's success in the field.
+His prize horses were all trained by François Boutin, whose skill was a vital element of Niarchos' success in the field.

-After his death in 1996, his daughter Maria Niarchos-Gouazé took charge of racing operations.
-She too was successful, her colt Bago winning France's most important race, the Prix de l'Arc de Triomphe, in 2004, and her filly Divine Proportions capturing the 2005 Prix de Diane by winning 9 out of her 10 races until a serious tendon injury cut the horse's racing career short.
+After his death, in 1996, his daughter, Maria Niarchos-Gouazé, took charge of racing operations.
+She, too, was successful, winning France's most important race, the Prix de l'Arc de Triomphe, in 2004 with her colt Bago, and her filly, Divine Proportions, capturing the 2005 Prix de Diane by winning 9 out of her 10 races, until a serious tendon injury cut the horse's racing career short.